 Their symptoms were similar to the ones suffered by students of SK Taman Pasir Putih and SMK Pasir Putih, which were first ordered to shut on Mar 7.
 They were reopened briefly on Monday, but forced to close again about five hours later.

-The students had breathed in methane fumes from chemicals that were illegally dumped in the nearby Kim Kim River.
+The students had breathed in fumes from toxic chemicals that were illegally dumped in the nearby Kim Kim River.

 State Health, Environment and Agriculture Committee chairman Dr Sahruddin Jamal, who spent about 15 minutes visiting the victims at the hall, declined to elaborate on the latest incident.

 “As it (incident) is involving the state level ...
 I can’t give further details,” he told reporters.

 Over the weekend, at least 82 people were hospitalised or sought treatment.

 Sahruddin was accompanied by Johor Fire and Rescue Department director Yahaya Madis, Johor Deputy Police Chief Mohd Kamarudin Md Din and Johor Health director Dr Selahuddeen Abd Aziz.